Semen Analysis

 Semen Analysis Pricing & Turnaround Time

 Our semen analysis is available for $295, with results provided within 48-72 hours.
-To schedule an appointment or learn more, contact the Cryomate team at lab@cryomate.com or 463-333-3530 ext.
-3.
+To schedule an appointment or learn more, contact the Cryomate team at the location nearest you.

 IS SPERM ANALYSIS COVERED BY INSURANCE?